 There’s now one more thing to add to your to-do list when packing for airplane travel.
+You may be wondering if you can pack a vape in your airplane luggage.
 The FAA has recently sent out a warning that e-cigs are a fire hazard and should not be packed in checked luggage.
 Although each airport gets to decide whether to follow FAA recommendations, most usually do.

 Over the past few months, the FAA says there have been two fires that are believed to have been started by e-cigs.
 One incident occurred at Boston’s Logan Airport in August of last year, and another happened in January at Los Angeles International Airport.